kylehotchkiss/howto/web-development-mac-config.md

 ```
 * Save with `control-o` and `return`

-* Run `apachectl configtest` again to verify your changes were valid.
+* Run `$ apachectl configtest` again to verify your changes were valid.
-* Run `sudo apachectl restart` to reboot apache.
+* Run `$ sudo apachectl restart` to reboot apache.

+# Step 3: Configuring DNSMasq

+For this next step, we are going to install software from Homebrew (dnsmasq) which will create a local TLD (I use `.mac` but you can change it to anything that isn't being used as an actual TLD on the internet.
+Beware the `.dev` is a real TLD with HSTS and is not supported by this setup as of 2018.)

+1) Install Homebrew
+`$ brew install dnsmasq`

+2) Copy config example
+`$ cp $(brew list dnsmasq | grep /dnsmasq.conf.example$) /usr/local/etc/dnsmasq.conf`

+3) Start DNSMasq on startup
+`$ sudo cp $(brew list dnsmasq | grep /homebrew.mxcl.dnsmasq.plist$) /Library/LaunchDaemons/`

+4) Handle all .mac TLDs.
+Change `mac` to your own TLD here if you want to use something different.
+`$ echo "address=/mac/127.0.0.1" >> /usr/local/etc/dnsmasq.conf`

+5) Start DNSMasq
+` $sudo launchctl load /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist`

+6) Tell OSX to send all .mac requests to DNSMasq.
+Change `mac` to your own TLD here if you want to use something different.
+`$ sudo mkdir -p /etc/resolver`
+`$ sudo tee /etc/resolver/mac >/dev/null <<EOF`
+`nameserver 127.0.0.1`
+`EOF`

+# Ping to test
+`$ ping your-laptop.mac`